 New York Paternity Laws: Additional Resources

 It goes without saying that establishing paternity has important and lifelong consequences.
 Whether you're seeking to prove or disprove paternity, it's important to understand how the laws apply to you.
-Before taking any action, you should consult with an expert to learn about your rights under the law and what steps to take going forward.
-Get started today by having an experienced family law attorney in your area provide a free initial evaluation of your case.
+Before taking any action, you should consult with a skilled family law attorney in New York to learn about your rights under the law and what steps to take going forward.

 Contact a qualified attorney.